Eye-tracked Virtual Reality: A Comprehensive Survey on Methods and Privacy Challenges: Eye-tracked Virtual Reality

 \subsubsection{Hardware}

-We begin by examining the hardware necessary for implementing eye-tracked VR.
-Formerly, the majority of VR headsets like Oculus Rift\footnote{\url{https://vr-compare.com/headset/oculusrift}, discontinued, Last access 01/19/2023.} and HTC Vive\footnote{\url{https://vr-compare.com/headset/htcvive}, discontinued, Last access 01/19/2023.} did not deliver built-in eye tracking functionality by themselves.
-To approach eye tracking on these devices, add-on eye-tracking extensions like the ones provided by SMI\footnote{SensoMotoric Instruments, acquired by Apple.}, Pupil Labs\footnote{\url{https://pupil-labs.com/}, Last access 01/19/2023.}, and Tobii\footnote{\url{https://www.tobii.com/}, Last access 01/19/2023.} were needed.
-As eye tracking and VR both grow at an astounding rate, an increasing amount of HMDs like HTC Vive Pro Eye\footnote{\url{https://www.vive.com/us/product/vive-pro-eye/overview/}, Last access 01/19/2023.}, Fove-0\footnote{\url{https://fove-inc.com/product/fove0/}, Last access 01/19/2023.} and Varjo XR-3 support eye tracking on their own.
-An example of an HMD device, the Varjo XR-3, which comes with an integrated eye tracker, is shown in Figure~\ref{fig:varjo_xr3}, along with eye images and a part of a sample raw data.
-In the meanwhile, a growing body of research highlights the importance of evaluating the performance of built-in and add-on eye trackers for HMD devices.
-For instance, Lohr et al.~\cite{lohr2019evaluating} measured the quality of eye data acquired with the SMI add-on eye tracker in the HTC Vive from multiple facets, including spatial accuracy, spatial precision, temporal precision, linearity, and crosstalk.
-Using the same metrics, Aziz and Komogortsev~\cite{aziz2022assessment} assessed the eye-tracking performance of the Microsoft HoloLens 2\footnote{\url{https://www.microsoft.com/en-us/hololens}, AR HMD, Last access 01/19/2023.}.
-The quality of eye-tracking data recorded by the SMI extension has also been analyzed by Roth et al.~\cite{Roth_Weier_Hinkenjann_Li_Slusallek_2017} in combination with Oculus Rift DK2\footnote{\url{https://vr-compare.com/headset/oculusriftdk2}, discontinued, Last access 02/05/2023.} regarding tracking precision and fixation accuracy in the context of foveated rendering.
-Adhanom et al.~\cite{b2020gazemetrics} reported an average eye-tracking accuracy of 1.23$^{\circ}$ and a root mean square (RMS) precision of 0.62$^{\circ}$ on the HTC Vive Pro Eye with their newly developed Unity package called GazeMetrics.
-In a recent work by Schuetz and Fiehler~\cite{schuetz2022eye}, an average accuracy of 1.08$^{\circ}$ and mean standard deviation (SD)/RMS precisions of 0.36$^{\circ}$/0.2$^{\circ}$ were reported on the same device after outlier correction.
-The authors also found a significant decrease in accuracy and precision when participants wore vision correction glasses, while the effect of contact lenses was more elusive.
-Stein et al.~\cite{stein2021comparison} conducted a comparison between Fove-0, Varjo VR-1\footnote{\url{https://vr-compare.com/headset/varjovr-1}, discontinued, Last access 01/19/2023.}, and HTC Vive Pro Eye using another two metrics: eye-tracking delay and latency.
-With a delay of 15-52 ms and a latency of 45-81 ms, the Fove-0 outperformed the other two HMDs to a large extent.
-The assessment of eye-tracked HMD can also go beyond statistical performance.
-For instance, Maraj et al.~\cite{maraj2021using} compared the HTC Vive Pro Eye with the Varjo VR-1 in three eye-tracking scenarios.
-The comparison results were reported in non-parametric forms that covered immersion, simulation sickness, and visual discomfort.
+Most VR headsets (e.g., Oculus Rift~\cite{vrcompare_oculusrift}) formerly did not deliver built-in eye trackers.
+Practitioners needed add-on eye trackers (e.g., Pupil Labs~\cite{pupillabs}, SensoMotoric Instruments (SMI), acquired by Apple~\cite{smi_techcrunch}) to enable eye tracking functionality.
+As eye tracking and VR grow at an astounding rate, an increasing number of HMDs like HTC Vive Pro Eye~\cite{vrcompare_htcviveproeye} and Varjo XR-3~\cite{varjo_xr3_link} support eye tracking on their own.
+Figure~\ref{fig:varjo_xr3} illustrates an example of an HMD, the Varjo XR-3, which features an integrated eye tracker, with eye images and a portion of sample raw data.
+Meanwhile, a growing body of research highlights the importance of evaluating the performance of built-in and add-on eye trackers for HMDs.
+For instance,~\cite{lohr2019evaluating} measured data quality acquired with the SMI eye tracker in the HTC Vive from multiple facets, including spatial accuracy and precision, temporal precision, linearity, and crosstalk.
+Eye-tracking data quality from an SMI extension has also been analyzed~\cite{Roth_Weier_Hinkenjann_Li_Slusallek_2017}, considering tracking precision and fixation accuracy in a foveated rendering context.